 For the sixth consecutive year we are disclosing our Sustainability Report, in order to confirm our commitment to transparency, compliance of operations, and accountability to our main stakeholders: employees, business partners, suppliers, customers, communities, investors, and the market in general.
 GRI 102-40

 Ensure the safety of the teams,processes and operations, reflected in our LTIF index, which must be 0.15 on average, in the period up to 2025

 Promoting and encouraging energy efficiency as well as preparing and updating our inventories on GHG emissions.

-Promoting gender diversity in selection processes and the succession map as well as continuously developing our people.
-In this regard, we commit to increasing our employee satisfaction level from 78%, in 2019, to 85%, by 2025.
+Promote gender diversity in the selection processes and succession map, as well as develop people continuously.
+In this regard, we commit to increasing our employee satisfaction level from 78% in 2019 to 82% by 2025.

 Spreading ethical values to all members of the team.

 Seeking funding methods linked to sustainability criteria (Green/Social/Transition/ESG-related).

 Contributing to Brazil’s sustainable development, starting with the locations surrounding our operations.